blister-pack/odinproject_javascript_course/README.md

 - Had a small break to do some hiking, hit the gym and get my head in the right place.
 - Will continue with the flexbox exercises and see how that goes.

+--04/03/2024
+- Spent most of the day applying to jobs.
+Still wanted to program here.